About this Program

-The minor is available to all UF undergraduates, except those majoring in art, art education, graphic design and visual art studies.
+The minor is available to all UF undergraduates, except those majoring in art or graphic design.
 Interested students must meet with the School of Art and Art History undergraduate advisor to apply.

-- Studio art-related majors (art, art education, and design and visual comunications) have priority access to studio classes.
+- Studio art-related majors (art, art education, and design and visual communications) have priority access to studio classes.
 Art minors must work with the SA+AH advisor to gain access to studio courses on a space-available basis.

 - Independent studies and internships will not fulfill credits for this minor.